cyyong95/twitterbot/README.md

 # Twitter bot

-This is a Twitter bot made for the purpose of testing Twitter's API.
+This is a Twitter bot made for the purpose of testing Twitter's API

-Implementation is ongoing and is subject to change...

 ## Setup
 1. Clone the repo